luis33338/battlestax-tutorial/TUTORIAL.md

 * Open branch `step-2` of the  `battlestax-tutorial` repo in your IDE of choice.
 We are using VSCode in this example, another recommandation would be Ryder.
 ![VSCode](./tutorial/vscode.png)

-### Making an endpoint using Netlify functions
+### Section B) Making an endpoint using Netlify functions

-4. Check out the new `functions` folder
+1. Check out the new `functions` folder.

-Each file in our functions folder represents a REST API endpoint Take a look at the `insertGame.js` file inside the `functions` folder.
+Each file in our functions folder represents a REST API endpoint.
+Take a look at the `insertGame.js` file inside the `functions` folder.

 ![insert](./tutorial/insert.png)

 For the moment, this REST API endpoint is stubbed out.
 If we use this as it, it will simple give us back `{"hello":"world"}`

 ```javascript